osm2pgsql-dev/osm2pgsql-website/_manual/A-preparing-input-data.md

 care of automatically.
 {:.note}

+#### Rerunning a failed update

+If you run osm2pgsql with `--append` and the update fails for some reason, for instance when your server crashes in the middle of it, you can just re-run the update again and everything should come out fine.

 ### Preparing OSM Data for Use by Osm2pgsql

 Before some OSM data file can be given to osm2pgsql it is sometimes necessary